Page Reviewed / Updated - September 04, 2020

 Our state-by-state guide to Medicaid programs and adult day care details which programs cover adult day care and their eligibility requirements.
 You can also read more about Medicaid's eligibility requirements or determine if you or your loved one will require assistance becoming eligible for Medicaid.

 VHA Medical Benefits

 Specific pensions, such as Aid & Attendance, are intended to be used to provide care for ailing or disabled veterans.
-Both adult day care and adult day health care fall squarely within that definition and therefore can be used in that capacity.
+Both adult day care and adult day health care fall squarely within that definition and thus can be used in that capacity.ly within that definition and therefore can be used in that capacity.